2dof/esp_control/README.md

 ===============
 **DOCUMENTATION**
   - [x] Project architecture and algorithms description (doc) - not public
+  - [ ] micropython usage documentation

 **IMPLEMENTATION**
   - [x] Python inplementation ( Fast prototyping and tresting) - not public
   - [ ] Micropython implementation   :exclamation: - IN PROGRESS

 **Tools**
   - [ ] serial protocol comunication ( data excange and controller configuration)
   - [ ] desctop APP for configuration , simulation and testing

 **END NOTE:** with hope in the future i will add more functionalities like:
   - Setpoint curve generation functions